 Meet our DirectorsNick Bannerman - Chairman

-Nick Bannerman was appointed a Director in 2003 and became Chairman on 26 November 2014.
-He is Managing Director (Knitwear) of Johnstons of Elgin, Scotland’s largest textile company.
+Nick Bannerman was appointed a Director in 2003 and became Chairman in 2014.
+He is managing director (Knitwear) of Johnstons of Elgin, Scotland’s largest textile company.
 Established in 1797, Johnstons is a fully vertical operation specialising in cashmere, with sales offices worldwide, including Tokyo.
 He is a Director of BMO Global Smaller Companies PLC and a Chartered Accountant.Martin Paling - Director

 Keith Falconer was appointed a Director in July 2014 and became Chairman of the Audit Committee in November 2014.
 He was with Martin Currie Investment Management Ltd from 1979 until his retirement in 2003 and between 1982 and 1987, he headed up the Japanese Equity team.
-He is Chairman of Impax Asset Management Group plc, Adelphi Distillery Ltd and two funds managed by Rays Capital Partners in Hong Kong; Asian Equity Special Opportunities Fund and Asian Opportunities Absolute Return Fund.
-He qualified as a Chartered Accountant.David Kidd - Director
+He is Chairman of Impax Asset Management Group plc and Adelphi Distillery Ltd. He qualified as a Chartered Accountant.David Kidd - Director

 The Trust is the longest established existing Japanese investment trust, having survived the ebb and flow of corporate activity in the Japanese sector over the last 30 years.